 When doubling or tripling the recipe, don’t increase the sriracha at first.
 This may make your hummus way too spicy!
 Taste after blending, then adjust to taste.

 - Chickpeas: use 1 ½ cups homemade cooked chickpeas.
 Learn our three different ways to cook chickpeas from dry: Instant Pot, quick soak, or stovetop (traditional soak).
 Using cooked from dried chickpeas creates the creamiest hummus!

-- Tahini: substitute sugar-free sunflower or pumpkin seed butter.
+- Tahini: substitute no-sugar-added sunflower or pumpkin seed butter.

-- Lemon: substitute 1 Tablespoon bottled lemon juice.
-Substitute equal parts fresh or bottled lime juice to make a sriracha lime hummus.
+- Lemon: substitute 1 Tablespoon bottled lemon juice, or substitute fresh or bottled lime juice to make a sriracha lime hummus.

 - Garlic: substitute 1 teaspoon garlic flakes, ½ teaspoon granulated garlic, or ¼ teaspoon garlic powder, but note the flavor will not be as strong.
 Fresh is best!

 Add toppings to your taste!
 There are so many toppings that would be delicious with this recipe.
 Sesame seeds, toasted sesame oil, Thai basil, chopped cilantro, diced avocado, or shredded carrots would all add fun flavors and colors.

 Some people ask if you can make hummus without tahini, and while we prefer hummus with tahini, you can definitely make it without!
 If you have a sesame allergy, sunflower butter, pumpkin seed butter, or a few more tablespoons of olive oil are good substitutions.

 Want some hummus recipe inspiration?